AnujBamaniya/HIREWAVE/README.md

 #  HIREWAVE – Job Recruitment Website

-_A fully responsive dynamic job portal connecting job seekers with employers, built using #PHP# and #MySQL#._
+_A fully responsive dynamic job portal connecting job seekers with employers, built using PHP and MySQL._

 ---